 Americans can get visas on arrival in the UAE if they present a negative PCR test taken within 72 hours of travel Many arrivals are also being tested when they land in the UAE.
 You need to demonstrate you have health insurance and while quarantine requirements vary by emirate, be prepared to quarantine for 10 days, with follow-up PCR tests, unless you’re fully vaccinated.
 If you’re arriving in Dubai, there’s no quarantine, unless you’re asked to take a PCR test on arrival.
 But those visiting Abu Dhabi from the US are required to have taken a PCR test no more than 48 hours before arrival, must wear a GPS bracelet for 10 days then take PCR tests on days four and eight.
 Everyone is required to wear a mask in public across the UAE.

 You can put Buckingham Palace, the Cotswolds and Edinburgh Castle back on your bucket list now the U.K. is open again.
-If you’re heading across the pond, and you’re unvaccinated, you’ll need to take a PCR test up to three days before you fly to the UK, plus sign a passenger attestation stating you received a negative result.
-You’ll have to self-isolate for 10 days and take two PCR tests on days two and eight during your stay.
+If you’re heading across the pond, and you’re unvaccinated, you’ll need to take a PCR or lateral flow test up to 48 hours before you fly to the UK, plus sign a passenger attestation stating you received a negative result.
+You’ll also have to self-isolate for 10 days and take two PCR tests on days two and eight during your stay.
 These tests have to be booked before you travel.
-But if you’re fully vaccinated with one of the vaccines from the UK’s approved list, you won’t need to self-isolate, although you will need a PCR test between your arrival day and day two (it also must be booked before travel).
-All visitors must also provide their contact details and itinerary before they travel and there’s a huge fine for self-isolation violations (over $1,300).
-With over half the population partially or fully vaccinated, movement restrictions are easing up.
-But masks are still encouraged (and in some cases, required) in indoor spaces, crowded areas and on public transport.
+But if you’re fully vaccinated with one of the vaccines from the UK’s approved list, you won’t need to self-isolate or take any post-arrival tests.
+All visitors must also provide their contact details and itinerary on a PLF before they travel and there’s a huge fine for self-isolation violations (over $1,300).
+Masks are recommended and often required in most indoor spaces and on public transport.

 If you’ve always wanted to see the Silk Road, you can currently still visit Uzbekistan.
 Americans must apply for a visa and take a PCR test up to 72 hours before arrival.
 Entertainment and cultural facilities are only open for tourists.
 Masks are required.